 And even if every one of our fears were to come true, we would probably notice they weren’t as bad as we thought.
 We would still be okay (and even if we didn’t like facing them), we would come out of them stronger.

-We would learn a lot about ourselves and the world, and by acknowledging our fears, we would be less frightened going forward.
+In the mean time, we would learn a lot about ourselves and the world, and by acknowledging our fears, we would be less frightened going forward.